nk412/nk412.github.io/src/photoblog/greenland.md

 What's that?
 Oat milk?
 It's black.
 One cup.
 That'll be 8 kroner. _Qujanaq._

+::image:post1.avif,post2.avif(Signposts with double vowels and suspicious amount of Qs.)

+_Q_ sounds like a hard _K_ from the back of your throat.
+You'll hear it often, and you'll see it often, and when you learn to say it right, a thank you (_Qujanaq_) will earn you a slightly wider smile.

+Versions of this word can be heard all the way to Alaska.

 ::image:bikes.avif(School's out, and now it's time to tear up the high street!)

 ::image:fam.avif(School runs at 69° North.)